Illustrating the journey of a wish from idea to reality

 My solutions for each section:

-Isolation is represented by the boxed bedroom that begins the entire process.
+Isolation is represented by a boxed bedroom that begins the entire process.
 The child is isolated and dreaming of something bigger.

-Wish generation is represented by the Wish-a-Mator 2000 device which is fed by a calendar and funding.
+Wish Generation is represented by the Wish-a-Mator 2000, a device fed by a calendar and funding.

-Volunteers are represented by a group of people–celebrities, professionals, volunteers–in a domed enclosure that captures their energy and efforts.
+Volunteers are represented by a group of people — celebrities, professionals, and volunteers — in a domed enclosure that captures their energy and efforts.

 Anticipation is represented by an overlook where the child can view the process.